onetapbeyond/opencpu-spark-executor/README.md

 [![Join the chat at https://gitter.im/onetapbeyond/opencpu-spark-executor](https://badges.gitter.im/onetapbeyond/opencpu-spark-executor.svg)](https://gitter.im/onetapbeyond/opencpu-spark-executor?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-ROSE is a Scala library offering the full scientific computing power of the R programming language to
+ROSE is a Scala library offering access to the full scientific computing power of the R programming language to
 [Apache Spark](http://spark.apache.org/) batch and streaming applications on the JVM.
 This library is built on top of the [opencpu-r-executor](https://github.com/onetapbeyond/opencpu-r-executor)